yujikiriki/yuubin/README.md

 * Sync email sending for non concurrent scenarios
 * Complete SMTP error handling and reporting
 * Uses the DNS MX record with the highest priority
+* Looks up the MX records through the hierarchy of subdomains.

 # License
 The MIT License (MIT)